-Packetized’s pilot with BED showed that the company’s controllers, installed on eight hot water heaters in Chittenden County, could successfully exchange packetized information with the cloud service and heat water in small, distributed increments.
+Packetized’s 2017 pilot with BED showed that the company’s controllers, installed on eight hot water heaters in Vermont’s Chittenden County, could successfully exchange packetized information with the cloud service and heat water in small, distributed increments.

-“It's setting things up to show that this technology is for real,” Frolik says.
+“These projects are showing that this technology is for real,” Frolik says.

 Academic articles and industry consultants have guessed at how much money utilities would save if they used renewable energy more consistently and avoided paying top dollar for supplementary power when demand exceeds supply.

-“We’ll be seeing what the real financial benefit is to the utility of installing our devices in the field and interacting with the grid in this new way,” Frolik says.
+“We’re seeing what the real financial benefit is to the utility of installing our devices in the field and interacting with the grid in this new way,” Frolik says.

 “They’re hitting the market at the right time with an innovative product,” says Corine Farewell, director of UVM’s Office of Technology Commercialization, which has worked closely with Packetized’s faculty founders as the company got off the ground.
 “They have a strong team, including a very strong CEO in Scott Johnstone.
-They have great partners in GMP and VEC.
+They have great partners in BED, GMP and VEC.
 And they have customers.
 They’re hitting all the right notes.”